 - 1 tablespoon lemon zest (from about 1 lemon)

 - 2 tablespoons poppyseeds

 - 1/2 teaspoon almond extract

 To prepare cake

-Equally distribute the batter among the two lined pans.
+- Pour the batter into the prepared pan.
 Bake in the preheated oven for about 30-35 minutes or until the center of the cake is set and a toothpick comes out clean.
 Allow to cool in the pan on a cooling rack.

 To prepare the glaze

 - Combine all of the ingredients in a small bowl with a whisk.
 If the consistency is too thin, allow to set out briefly or add additional powdered sugar.
 Add additional milk if the glaze is too thick.
 Drizzle over the top of the cooled cake.

 20 thoughts on “Lemon Almond Poppyseed Bundt Cake”